 - Making sure that only people on our Register offer their services as an architect.

-- Act as the UK’s Competent Authority for architects
+- Acting as the UK’s regulatory authority for architects